 - Sinus Lift Procedure—During this procedure, the dentist will lift the sinus membrane and then place the bone graft onto the floor of the sinus.
 This allows dental implants to be placed on the far side of the upper jaw.

 - Ridge Augmentation—If the ridge has been resorbed bucco-lingually and or in vertical dimension (1 or 2 wall defect), then a bone graft will be place to increase the width and height of the ridge.

 - Ridge-Split Procedure—If the ridge is not wide enough, it is split and grafting material is placed to fill the area.

 - Socket Preservation—After tooth extraction, bone graft material is placed into the extraction socket.

-If you have any questions about bone grafts, or would like to learn more about your options for receiving a dental implant at Chetan Parikh, DMD, MDS, DABDSM, please call our dentist, Dr. Chetan Parikh.
+If you have any questions about bone grafts, or would like to learn more about your options for receiving a dental implant at Chetan Parikh, DMD, MDS, DABCDSM, please call our dentist, Dr. Chetan Parikh.
 We always have time to answer your questions and help you on your path to restoring your oral health.